Scifabric/app-geocoding/README.md

 ![alt screenshot](http://i.imgur.com/XMVyNKV.png)

-The project has three files:
+The project has five main files:

-*  createTasks.py: for creating the project in PyBossa
+*  project.json: a JSON file that describes the project.
+*  long_description.md: a Markdown file with a long description of the project.
+*  cities.csv: a CSV file that contains sample tasks to be used by the project.
 *  template.html: the view for every task and deal with the data of the answers.
 *  tutorial.html: a simple tutorial for the volunteers.

 Testing the project:
 ====================